Best Organic Prenatal Vitamin Guide

 Garden Of Life Vitamin Code Raw Prenatal

 Because Garden of Life’s prenatal doesn’t contain choline, they wouldn’t have made our Best Stuff list even if they had provided us with a third-party COA.
-They told us that they conduct both in-house and third-party testing for quality control, but they won’t give a name of the lab they use.
+They told us that they conduct both in-house and third-party testing for quality control, but they won’t give the name of the lab they use.
 They said that their lab partners “do not wish to be contacted.”

 Natalist Prenatal Daily Packets